Actaer

 What Are AI Agents?

-1. Autonomy – They can operate independently, making decisions without constant human oversight
+1. Autonomy – They act without constant oversight

-2. Goal-orientation – They work toward objectives, not just respond to inputs
+2. Goal-orientation – They pursue objectives, not just answer queries

-3. Tool use – They can leverage APIs, databases, and other software to accomplish tasks
+3. Tool use – They connect to APIs, databases, and external software

-4. Reasoning – They can break down complex problems and develop strategies
+4. Reasoning – They break complex problems into smaller, manageable steps

 Enterprise Use Cases